perspexcloud/site/about.md

 ![About Perspex Cloud](../img/13003B98-F82D-41B4-8E9A-F40CC255EA57.jpeg "About Perspex Cloud")

-Perspex Cloud are a small technology company that offer durable, future-proof and scalable solutions.
+Perspex Cloud are a small computer technology company that offer durable, future-proof and scalable software solutions.

 We specialise in design based on informed decisions, drawn from 25 years experience in the industry.